wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Screenshots ==

 1. **Online Scheduling** - Your clients can see your availability, automatically adjusted to their time-zone.
-1. **Proactive Contact Form** - Get more leads out of your website by actively approaching visitors with an invitation to contact you and send booking requests.
+1. **Proactive scheduling Form** - Get more leads out of your website by actively approaching visitors with an invitation to contact you and send booking requests.
 1. **Offer Services** - Choose the kinds of services or appointments your contacts may request.
 1. **Email Notifications** - Your contact will instantly receive a customized email message when submitting an online scheduling request.
 Once you accept the booking request, vCita will add the appointment to your calendar.
-1. **Single Dashboard** - A single dashboard to manage all booking requests, follow-ups, invoices, email cmpaigns and much more
+1. **Single Dashboard** - A single dashboard to manage all booking requests, follow-ups, invoices, email campaigns and much more
 1. **Track and Manage Clients** - Keep track of all your business contacts in one place.

 == Changelog ==

+ = Appointment Booking and online Scheduling by vCita Version 3.2 =
+ * Adjustments to WordPress "Parker" version 3.8
+ * Scheduling for multiple team members
+ * Scheduling and contact custom fields

  = Appointment Booking and online Scheduling by vCita Version 3.1 =
   * Direct link to profile settings and scheduling settings
   * Demo of your scheduling experience